supabase/pg_graphql/docs/functions.md

 ## Default Arguments

-Functions with default arguments can have their default arguments omitted.
+Arguments without a default value are required in the GraphQL schema, to make them optional they should have a default value.

 === "Function"